vaughantay/roguelove/README.md

   * Future improvements: Different instances of the same store (eg. a weapon store shows up every level, but has different items every time)
 * Player classes and class selection on the newgame screen.
   * Classes can modify stats, give starting items, spells, faction membership and favor, money, and damage weaknesses/resistances.
-  * Classes can also automatically grant certain abilities on level up.
+  * Classes can automatically grant certain abilities on level up.
+  * Classes can also give you the option to buy a new ability for skill points.
   * Future improvements: Classes granting options to choose between abilities on level up, rather than automatically giving them.
     * Possible: Skill trees
 * Dungeon Branches